openconfig/reference/rpc/openconfig/README.md

 # openconfig.proto

-Package openconfig defines a gRPC service for interacting with network devices based on OpenConfig models.
+The openconfig package defines a [gRPC](http://www.grpc.io/) service for interacting with network devices based on OpenConfig models.

 This package and its contents are a *work-in-progress* and subject to change.
 It is provided